- How can I tell if a user performed Event A or Event B?

-1. To create a custom event, first go to Manage Data at the bottom left of the Amplitude sidebar navigation and select the project to create a custom event for.
+1. To create a custom event, first go to Govern at the bottom left of the Amplitude sidebar navigation and select the project to create a custom event for.

 3. In the modal that appears, select the applicable events to analyze as a single event.
 There is an option to set different filters on these events as well in the case that the analysis requires a more granular view of the selected events..

 Once finished with the above, this event is available for further analyses in Amplitude!
 From here, select the newly created event in the "Custom" category within the appropriate chart dropdowns.

 - Only admins, managers, and members can create custom events